-Our contract manufacturer has successfully cGMP manufactured both our Cell PouchTM and mini-Cell PouchTM technologies for preclinical and clinical evaluation.
+Our contract manufacturer has manufactured both our Cell PouchTM and mini-Cell PouchTM technologies (ISO13485:2003; US FDA Quality System Regulations (QSR) 21 CFR 820; MDD 93/42/EEC) for preclinical and clinical evaluation.
 In order to complete the manufacturing, device specifications have been set, a semi-automated manufacturing process developed and the product manufactured, packaged and sterilized under strict regulatory guidelines suitable for testing in clinical trials in North America and Europe.
 Sterilization verification studies were completed and the product previously released for testing in our human clinical trial in Canada with Sernova's ITA (Investigational Testing Authorization) under the jurisdiction of Health Canada.
+Manufacturing has also been completed for the FDA clinical study.
 A two-year packaging and product stability study has also been successfully completed demonstrating stability of the product and packaging over this time-period.